 to trigger a 12V circuit or

 ground circuit, either one.
-For my project I chose ground
+For my project I chose

 to Hayden, the temperature range is 32°F to 248°F (0°C to 120°C).
 Turning the trim pot clockwise

-increases the temp set point; counter-clockwise
+increases the temperature set point; counter-clockwise

 decreases it.
 The kit